ADVERTISING

 Dr. Reinhold Kittelberger will read from the historical novel "The Reinoldus Saga" on August 17th

 Biebesheim am Rhein.
-The Biebesheim Local History Museum will reopen its doors after its summer break on Sunday, August 17, 2025.
-Visitors can view the exhibitions at Rheinstrasse 44 from 10 a.m. to 12 p.m.
-At 11 a.m., the Biebesheim Local History and History Society invites you to a special reading matinee with Dr. Reinhold Kittelberger.
+The Biebesheim Local History Museum will reopen its doors on Sunday, August 17, 2025, after its summer break.
+Visitors can view the exhibitions at Rheinstraße 44 from 10 a.m. to 12 p.m.
+At 11 a.m., the Biebesheim Local History Society invites everyone to a special reading matinee with Dr. Reinhold Kittelberger.

-The author, who grew up in Gernsheim, reads from his historical novel The Reinoldus Saga – The Sinner and the Saint .
-The plot takes place in the 8th century: The young knight Renaud embarks on a perilous journey to the Abbasid Empire, makes a pilgrimage to the Holy Land, and visits Rome before settling in the Imperial Court of Gernsheim.
-Love, adventure, political intrigue, and historical references characterize the narrative, which delves deeply into the era of Charlemagne.
+The author, who grew up in Gernsheim, will read from his historical novel, *The Reinoldus Saga – The Sinner and the Saint* .
+The story takes place in the 8th century: The young knight Renaud embarks on a perilous journey to the Abbasid Caliphate, makes a pilgrimage to the Holy Land, and visits Rome before settling at the imperial estate of Gernsheim.
+Love, adventure, political intrigue, and historical references shape the narrative, which delves deep into the era of Charlemagne.

-Dr. Kittelberger, who holds a doctorate in natural sciences, has lived in Wellington, New Zealand, for many years.
-After his retirement, he began to explore and develop the figure of Saint Reinoldus in literary form – inspired by over 80 historical narratives.
+Dr. Kittelberger, a natural scientist with a doctorate, has lived in Wellington, New Zealand, for many years.
+After his retirement, he began to research and develop the figure of Saint Reinoldus in a literary way – inspired by over 80 historical accounts.

-During the summer break, the museum was further expanded: a new information board is on display on the upper floor, and a media station on the Rhine water intake plant now complements the presentation in the Rhine exhibition room.
+During the summer break, the museum was further expanded: A new information panel can be seen on the upper floor, and a media station on the topic of the Rhine water intake plant now complements the presentation in the Rhine exhibition room.

 (RED/PM)